-Search recursively from the current directory downward for files with names that end in ".c"then filter that list to include only filenames with "hello" in them.
-(Modify the command to make it useful)
+Search recursively from the current directory downward for files with names that end in ".c".
+Then filter the list to include only filenames with "hello" in them.
+(You can modify the command to make it useful)

 More Pipe Examples (3)